Donald Trump 2016 presidential campaign: Presidential debates

-The first of three presidential debates took place on Monday evening, September 26, at New York's Hofstra University.
+The first of three presidential debates took place on September 26, at New York's Hofstra University.
 The moderator was Lester Holt of NBC.
 A live-TV audience of 84 million viewers set a viewership record for presidential debates.
 Scientific polls showed that most voters thought Hillary Clinton performed better than Donald Trump in the debate.
-The second debate was held on Sunday, October 9, at Washington University in St. Louis, Missouri.
+The second debate was held on October 9, at Washington University in St. Louis, Missouri.
 The co-moderators were CNN's Anderson Cooper and ABC News' Martha Raddatz.
-Republican nominee Trump tweeted on Tuesday morning that "every poll" declared him the winner.
-The final debate took place on the campus of the UNLV in Las Vegas, Nevada on Wednesday evening, October 19.
+Trump tweeted on Tuesday morning that "every poll" declared him the winner.
+The final debate took place on the campus of the UNLV in Las Vegas, Nevada on October 19.
 The moderator was Chris Wallace of Fox News.

 Endorsements

 The Las Vegas Review-Journal was the first and only major newspaper to endorse Donald Trump's campaign.
 Many Republican-leaning papers endorsed Clinton or urged readers not to vote for Trump while declining to endorse any other candidate.

 The Houston Chronicle, The Cincinnati Enquirer, The Dallas Morning News, and The Arizona Republic editorial boards, which normally endorse Republican candidates, endorsed Hillary Clinton.

 The New Hampshire Union Leader, which had endorsed the Republican in every election for the last 100 years, endorsed Gary Johnson.
-Several news reports, including one by Chris Cillizza, political reporter for The Washington Post, compared the 2016 Donald Trump political campaign to The Waldo Moment, a 2013 episode of the Black Mirror TV series; later, in September 2016, episode writer Charlie Brooker also compared the Trump campaign to the episode and predicted Trump would win the 2016 election.
+Several news reports, including one by Chris Cillizza, political reporter for The Washington Post, compared the 2016 Donald Trump political campaign to The Waldo Moment, a 2013 episode of the Black Mirror TV series; in September 2016, episode writer Charlie Brooker also compared the Trump campaign to the episode and predicted Trump would win.

-USA Today, which never had endorsed any candidate in its 34-year history, broke the tradition and took sides in the race with an editorial that had declared Trump to be "erratic", described his business career as "checkered", and called him a "serial liar" and "unfit for the presidency".
+USA Today, which never had endorsed a candidate in its 34-year history, took sides in the race with an editorial that had declared Trump to be "erratic", described his business career as "checkered", and called him a "serial liar" and "unfit for the presidency".
 The newspaper, however, said the "editorial does not represent unqualified support for Hillary Clinton."

 Viktor Orban, the PM of Hungary, was the first foreign leader to endorse Trump before the elections.